 4. Introduce the different procedures available for analyzing, mixing, and validating quantitative and qualitative data within mixed methods designs.

-5. Evaluate the quality of a mixed methods studies
+5. Evaluate the quality of mixed methods studies.

 Questions regarding this workshop may be addressed to email@example.com